Joshua-DuPlessis/jdp-portfolio/README.md

 - Toggle dark mode with **Ctrl/Cmd + K**
 - Slide pages with **← / →** arrows
 - Edit content in `src/components/Portfolio.tsx`

+---

+## 📜 License

+This project is open-sourced under the [MIT License](./LICENSE).
+You are free to use, copy, modify, and distribute this code with attribution.